How to Build an AI Product Description Generator

 What This Integration Does

 Most ecommerce platforms ship products with placeholder copy or one-line specs the supplier provided.
 Writing real, SEO-friendly descriptions for hundreds of SKUs is the kind of work that gets perpetually deprioritized.
-This workflow pulls each product's structured data and runs it through an AI Agent that writes a benefit-led, brand-consistent description ready to publish.
+This Spojit workflow pulls each product's structured data and runs it through a Connector node in Agent Mode that writes a benefit-led, brand-consistent description ready to publish.

 Prerequisites

-- An ecommerce connection: shopify, woocommerce, bigcommerce, or one of the adobe-commerce connectors.
+• An ecommerce connection: shopify, woocommerce, bigcommerce, or one of the adobe-commerce connectors, with write scope so the workflow can update products.

 Step 1: Trigger